mknx/smarthome/plugins/asterisk/index.md

     port = 5038 # default
 </pre>

-## smarthome.conf
+## items.conf

 ### ast_dev

-You could specify the `ast_dev` attribute to an bool item in your smarthome.conf.
+You could specify the `ast_dev` attribute to an bool item in your items.conf.
 The argument could be a number or string and corrospond to your asterisk device configuration.
 E.g. <code>2222</code> for the following device in your asterisk sip.conf:
 <pre>[2222]
 secret=very
 context=internal
 </pre>

-And in your smarthome.conf:
+And in your items.conf:
 <pre>
 ['office']
     [['fon']]